(This article was last updated on Jan. 12, 2023.)

 It is a bad idea to invest in real estate in Malaysia right now.
 Why?

-At the moment we are experiencing some of the most turbulent times in history.
-As you probably can guess, we’re talking about the COVID-19 crisis and the Movement Control Ordinance (MCO) that followed.
+At the moment we are still experiencing some of the most turbulent times in history.
+As you probably can guess, we’re talking about the effects of the COVID-19 crisis and the Movement Control Ordinance (MCO) that followed.

 The government has taken steps since the MCO went into effect on March 18, 2020, with a number of initiatives that could be catalysts for funding.
 The current economic climate has likely influenced how many people in Malaysia overestimate their personal finance goals.

-In the primary sector, approved investments have all but disappeared, falling to MYR 0.3 billion ($ 73,001,580), down 91 percent year on year.
-This sector includes mining, plantation and commodity production, and agriculture.
+In the primary sector, approved investments have all but disappeared, falling to 3 million ringgit ($ 691,244.40) in 2020, down 91 percent year on year.
+This sector includes mining, plantation and commodity production, as well as agriculture.

-According to the Malaysian Investment Development Authority (MIDA), Malaysia’s total approved investment in manufacturing, services and the primary sector reached MYR 64.8 billion ($ 15,768,341,280) between January and June 2020, despite numerous obstacles in the global market.
+According to the Malaysian Investment Development Authority (MIDA), Malaysia’s total approved investment in manufacturing, services and the primary sector reached 64.8 billion ringgit ($ 14,930,879,040) between January and June 2020, despite numerous obstacles in the global market.

-With some bargain hunting options emerging in Malaysia’s still weak real estate market, there has been a renewed surge of interest in Malaysian property from international real estate investors.
+With some bargain hunting options emerging in Malaysia’s still weak real estate market, there has been a renewed surge of interest in Malaysian real estate from international property investors.

 The government agreed to lower criteria for high-rise buildings in urban areas for foreigners in Malaysia following the introduction of the 2020 budget.
 However, only the Federal Territory of Kuala Lumpur, and not the governments of other states, actually adhere to this statement.